Jade Imagine Announce New Album 'Cold Memory', Share New Single

 “This song features a sample we created with piano and SPD percussion,” they add.
 “One of my fave parts about the song is how the drums and bass become one big formidable train powering through the song.
 A week before we had to send the song to get mastered, Tim sent me a version with vocoder on the final chorus.”

-The track also comes accompanied by a music video co-directed by both McInally and Nick Mckk.
-The result is a moody, dynamic piece of footage which helps to visualise the darker themes of the song.
+The track comes accompanied by a music video co-directed by McInally and Nick Mckk (Julia Jacklin, Ferla).
+The result is a moody, dynamic piece of filmmaking, which emphasises the darker themes of the song.

 Jade Imagine – Cold Memory